amonak/kalabash/doc/upgrade.rst

 Most of the time, upgrading your installation to a newer Kalabash version only requires a few actions.
-In every case, you will need to apply the general procedure first and then check if the version you are installing requires specific actions.
+In every case, you will need to apply the specific actions if the version you are installing requires it, and then apply the general ones.

 In case you use a dedicated user and/or a virtualenv, do not forget to use them: